About the Interior Design Technology Program

 Such opportunities include working in an architectural or interior design firm or as a designer, merchandiser, or sales representative for related interior design industries such as furnishings, floor coverings, fabrics, fixtures and finishes.
 Other career possibilities exist in the construction/building industry as designers and/or supervisors.
 This degree, plus four years of interior design work experience and successful completion of a national exam, will qualify the graduate for licensing as a registered interior designer.

 Students are also well prepared to meet the new technological demands of this field.
-Graduates will be knowledgeable in various aspects of design as well as CAD software (especially AutoCAD).
+Graduates will be knowledgeable in various aspects of design as well as CAD software (Sketchup, AutoCAD).

 The Interior Design Technology student is given the opportunity to work, in a paid position, in the field of interior design while in his/her last semester at Pellissippi State.
 The student is placed with a company that specializes in work of interest to the student.